cran/CircMLE/README.md

 - Calculate the likelihood of any one or all of the 10 models of orientation
 - Compare any two nested models using a likelihood ratio test
 - Plot the observed dataset and any of the model-fitted results
+- Calculate the Hermans-Rasson test or Pycke test for directionality

 ## Install CircMLE (from an R console)